piratecodeventures/OpenSourceUniversity/Applied AI/Module 1/Python for Data Science Introduction/Control flow.md

 ---

----

 ### Comprehensive Note: Control Flow in Python – If-Else, While Loops, For Loops, and Break/Continue

 This note provides a detailed, step-by-step exploration of control flow in Python, covering if-else statements, while loops, for loops, and break and continue statements, including their definitions, usage, internal workings, best practices, and common pitfalls.
-It’s designed to mimic a professional article, offering a thorough resource for beginners and intermediate learners as of March 8, 2025.

 #### Introduction: The Role of Control Flow in Python